 Getting the right motorcycle travel insurance policy for your bike adventure is incredibly important.
 Here’s how to avoid insurance pitfalls and make sure you’re properly covered.

-UK Motorcycle Travel Insurance
+The Motorcycle Travel Insurance Guide

 Motorcycle travel insurance, like riding gear, isn’t important until the second you need it.
 Then it’s quickly the most important thing in your entire life.
 After 16 years of riding and travelling in far flung countries all over the world, travel insurance has pushed its way further back in mind, relegated to an afterthought – something I’ll sort out a few days before leaving, a cheap deal and a piece of paper with some random numbers on it.

 Only when Alissa severely broke her leg in Nepal and we faced a £20,000 hospital bill did it become our now most important document.

 Luckily, we took out our policy with Navigator Travel Insurance Services.
 Navigator insured us with Voyager who covered our hospital bills and put both of us on a first-class flight home.

 It’s not something we can mess around with or do half-heartedly as motorcycle travellers.
 It’s incredibly important and needs to be done right.
 So, we got in touch with Navigator’s Director, Richard Would, and compiled this article on how to get the right motorcycle travel insurance, what to look out for, how to avoid the big pitfalls and a handy insider’s checklist.
 Stay safe out there and keep covered.